NCAR/geocat-comp/docs/contrib.rst

 ^^^^^^^^^^^^^^^^^^^

-After you open your pull request, the GeoCAT team will review it and may provide feedbac like asking for changes or suggesting improvements.
+After you open your pull request, the GeoCAT team will review it and may provide feedback like asking for changes or suggesting improvements.
 You can address this feedback by making changes to your branch and pushing them to your fork.
 The pull request will automatically update with your changes.